expel-io/pyexclient/docs/examples/use_cases.rst

 .. _script list all ips:

-Script: List all Destination IPs from Expel Alerts
+Script: Export Expel Alerts with Evidence Fields
 --------------------------------------------------
-There’s a fully documented script located in examples/list_dest_ip.py.
-This script will write a CSV containing timestamp of alert, expel alert name, security device and destination ip for all Expel alerts in the past year.
+See the example script `Export Expel Alert Evidence <https://github.com/expel-io/pyexclient/blob/master/examples/export_expel_alert_evidence.py>`_.
+This script will write a CSV containing timestamp of alert, expel alert name, vendor name,  and associated evidence fields.

 .. _script poll for ransomware:

-Script: Poll for ransomware Incidents
+Script: Poll for new Incidents
 -------------------------------------
-There’s a fully documented script located in examples/poll_ransomware_incidents.py.
-This script will poll Expel Workbench for any incidents created in the past five minutes that involved ransomware.
-The script will extract the asset ID (if provided by the EDR) and print that to screen.
-It’s the starting point for customers who are interested in SOAR integration.
+See the example script `Poll For New Incidents <https://github.com/expel-io/pyexclient/blob/master/examples/poll_incidents.py>`_.
+This script will poll Expel Workbench for any incidents created in the past five minutes.

 .. _script bidirectional jira:

 Script: Bi-Directional State (JIRA)
 -----------------------------------
+See the example script `Jira Sync <https://github.com/expel-io/pyexclient/blob/master/examples/jira_sync.py>`_.
 This script will sync state between JIRA tickets and Expel Workbench.
 It’ll sync the following to JIRA from Expel Workbench:

 * Investigative Actions details and outcome as sub tasks
 * Investigation description, lead alert
 * Investigative comments
 * Incident findings
 * Investigation status closed/opened

-It’ll sync to Workbench:

-* Investigative comments
-* Ticket status closed/open